In cricket-crazy Kashmir, the India-Pakistan World Cup clash tests emotions

 On Saturday, at a cafe on the banks of Dal Lake in Srinagar, Indian tourists and local residents were watching the India vs Pakistan match together.

-But there was little excitement from the fans of Pakistan cricket team due to their poor performance.
+But there was little excitement from the fans of the Pakistan cricket team due to their poor performance.

-With Pakistani team managing a meagre 192-all out after batting first, Kashmiri fans were largely watching the match in silence.
+With the Pakistani team managing a meagre 192-all out after batting first, Kashmiri fans were largely watching the match in silence.

 “Pakistan are always unpredictable.
 This time they played really bad,” said Shameem, a Pakistan fan who came to the cafe with her son.